ajschumacher/ajschumacher.github.io/20150520-practical_mergic/index.md

 Both these problems are closely related to merging, and we'll think a lot about that context.

-But first, an example illustrating the importance of checking that your names are unique (not the same).
+But first, an example illustrating the importance of checking that your names are unique (that is, not ever the same).

 -----